woowa-techcamp-2020/market-jhaemin-naamoonoo/README.md

 **Static**

-Of course Express serves the static files like compiled CSS, JavaScipt or images and fonts to be loaded and consumed from the client side.
+Of course Express can serve the static files as usual like compiled CSS, JavaScipt or images and fonts to be loaded and consumed from the client side.

 **Veiw Engine**